Health in South Korea: Suicide

 Suicide in South Korea is a serious and widespread problem.
 The suicide rate was the highest in the OECD in 2012 (29.1 deaths per 100,000 people).
 Lithuania is ranked first, but is not an OECD member state as of September 2016.
+Age and gender distribution of suicide rates differed considerably between the two countries On the 27 December, South Korean actor Lee Sun-kyun, best known by Oscar-winning film Parasite was found dead in an apparent suicide.